Bit Efficient Toeplitz Covariance Estimation: Conclusion

 In this paper, we propose a ruler-based quantized Toeplitz covariance estimator capable of achieving highly accurate estimation of $T$ by observing only a subset of each quantized coarse sample.
 We derive non-asymptotic error bounds for the estimator and further analyze the convergence rate of $\hat{T}$.
 Both theoretical analysis and experimental results confirm that the convergence order of the proposed estimator is $1/2$.
 Additionally, we demonstrate that reducing the resolution of the data within a certain range has a limited impact on the estimation accuracy.
 Our findings highlight the trade-offs between VSC, ESC and resolution, offering a balanced approach to covariance estimation with limited sample information.
 These results provide valuable insights and practical guidelines for achieving efficient and accurate covariance estimation in scenarios where data acquisition and processing resources are constrained.

 Our exploration is based on Gaussian assumptions, which can be easily generalized to the sub-Gaussian case.
 However, extending this work to more general cases, such as heavy-tailed distributions, is a potential direction for future research.
-Additionally, in our analysis, the dither is required to follow a triangular distribution, which imposes a strong constraint.
-It is also interesting to investigate ways to relax this constraint, such as by restricting only certain features of the dither, in an effort to achieve similar effects through particular designs.
+Furthermore, this paper focuses exclusively on Toeplitz covariance estimators with simple computational structures.
+While more sophisticated covariance estimators based on advanced algorithms already exist, it would be interesting to investigate how their performance deteriorates under quantization and to explore strategies for mitigating such degradation in practically relevant settings.